Sold for

 Cape Rococo stinkwood cabinet-on-stand, 18th century

-the moulded shaped cornice centred with a carved foliate key-block, above a pair of conforming glazed doors and side panels enclosing two shelves with a single frieze drawer below, the stand with ring-turned tapering octagonal legs joined by a wavy cross-stretcher centred by an oval yellowwood detail, raised on bun feet, brass fittings
+the moulded shaped cornice centred by a carved foliate key-block, above a pair of conforming glazed doors and side panels enclosing two shelves with a single frieze drawer below, the stand with ring-turned tapering octagonal legs joined by a wavy cross-stretcher centred by an oval yellowwood detail, raised on bun feet, brass fittings

 height: 228cm; width: 145cm; depth: 60cm